Elagabalus

 AR Denarius

 We find Sol appearing on Roman coins post-Aurelian.
-The most significant use of Sol was actually employed by Constantine the Great once again for strategy political purposes.
-Sol tends to replace most of the Roman gods as well as the Greeks as the barbarian invasions become more aggressive following the capture of Valerian I by the Persians in 260AD.
-Constantine argued that there was one god and there should be only one emperor.
-Sol Invictus became the motto and his feast day was December 25th, which they selected for the birth of Jesus Christ.
+The most significant use of Sol was actually employed by Constantine the Great once again for strategic political purposes.
+Sol tended to replace most of the Roman gods and the Greeks as the barbarian invasions became more aggressive following the capture of Valerian I by the Persians in 260AD.
+Constantine argued that there was one god and only one emperor should exist.
+Sol Invictus became the motto, and his feast day was December 25th, which they selected for the birth of Jesus Christ.

 COLONIAL